Splitting formulas for the local real Gromov-Witten invariants: Perturbations and transversality

-When $(X, c)$ is a manifold with a real structure $c$, denote by $\JV^\R(X)$ the space of real Ruan-Tian perturbations $\nu$ on $X$.
-These are elements $\nu \in \Hom^{0,1}(T \U, TX)$ defined on $\U \ti X$, such that \bear \mbox{ $\nu$ is real and is supported away from the special points of the domain. } \eear Here $\U$ denotes the universal curve over a regular cover of the real Deligne-Mumford moduli space $\ov\M_{\chi, \ell}^\R$ (parametrizing possibly disconnected real curves with Euler characteristic $\chi$ and $\ell$ pairs of conjugate points).
-In particular, the fiber of $\U$ at a (decorated) curve $C$ is $C$.
-Furthermore, $\Hom^{0,1}$ denotes the space of anti-complex linear homomorphisms i.e. such that $J\nu+\nu j =0$, where $J$ is the (almost) complex structure on $(X,c)$, and $j$ is the (family) of complex structures on the fibers of $\U$.
-For more details, see e.g. \cite[\S2]{Z}.
+A real RT perturbation on $X$ is an element $\nu \in \Hom^{01}(\T_{\U}, TX)$ defined on $\U \ti X$, such that \bear \mbox{ $\nu$ is real and is supported away from the special points of the domain. } \eear Here $\T_{\U} \ra \U$ is the relative tangent bundle to the fibers of $\U$, cf. \eqref{T.family.C}, and $\Hom^{01}$ denotes the space of anti-complex linear homomorphisms i.e. such that $J\nu+\nu j =0$, where $J$ is the (almost) complex structure on $(X,c)$, and $j$ is the family of complex structures on the fibers of $\U$.
+Such a homomorphism $\nu$ can be regarded as section of the bundle $(\T_\U)^\vee \boxtimes_\cx TX$ which has an induced real structure; $\nu$ is called {\em real} if this section is invariant with respect to the real structures.
+For details, see \cite[\S2 and \S3.1]{Z}.